22nd December 2023

-To reduce the number of empty properties, the government has given extra powers to local authorities to charge council tax premiums on homes which have remained unoccupied for long periods.
-The period applies to the property not the ownership, so if you have bought a property which has already been empty for a long period, you may face the premium sooner than you expect.
+It’s also important to note that the period applies to the property, not the ownership, so if you have bought a property which has already been empty for a long period, you may face the premium sooner than you expect.

 Which empty properties are exempt from council tax?

-For landlords and investors, the most common exemption is for homes which are derelict, although there are strict conditions which apply here – the property must be uninhabitable and require major structural works to make it ‘wind and watertight’.
+For landlords and investors, the most common exemption is for homes which are derelict, although there are strict conditions which apply here.
+Specifically, for a property to be classed as uninhabitable, and therefore be exempt from paying council tax, it must be in such a bad state that it would require major structural works to make it ‘wind and watertight’.

 Even if a property is not classed as derelict, there may be discounts available if your property is undergoing major repair work or structural changes.
-Again, the relevant local authority will advise.
-The authority will also advise when council tax will become payable by sending you a completion notice once any work is finished.
+Whether or not there is a discount available to you will depend on the decision of your local authority, so if you’re renovating a property and think you could save on council tax, you’ll need to ask directly.
+If a discount is granted, the authority will also advise when council tax will become payable again by sending you a completion notice once any work is finished.
 If you disagree with this assessment, you may appeal to one of the following organisations:

 - England: the Valuation Tribunal